teslanet-nl/mule-coap-client-connector/README.md

 http://www.teslanet.nl/mule-coap-connector/update/
 ```

-Installation of release or development versions from source, is done by dowloading sources or cloning git-repository from Github:
+Installation of release or development versions from source, is done by downloading sources or cloning git-repository from Github:

 * Import source into [Anypoint Studio 6](https://www.mulesoft.com/platform/studio)
 * Select the imported project